pmlodawski/luna-studio/docs/lang-spec/spec.rst

 Welcome to the Luna language reference guide.

 Luna is a general-purpose language designed with efficient and easy data processing in mind.
-It is compiled, statically-typed and multi-paradigm.
+It is compiled, statically-typed, and both data-flow and functional with elements of object-oriented paradigm.
 Luna is designed to fully utilize the power of modern hardware thanks to its concurrent nature and lightweight threading model.
 Type inference and concise syntax allow writing clean and elegant programs, while maintaining all the benefits of the static type system, like compile-time error detection and optimization opportunities.

 The distinctive feature of Luna is its dual textual & visual representation model.
 Every program in the text form has its equivalent representation as a visual dataflow graph and vice-versa.
 Both forms are interchangeable and can be developed simultaneously.
 The visual dataflow graph bridges the communication gap between technical and non-technical team members.

 The grammar of Luna is compact and regular, allowing for easy analysis by automatic tools such as integrated development environments.

-For more information – and other documents – visit http://flowbox.io.
+For more information – and other documents – visit http://flowbox.io/luna.

 Notation
 ========

-The syntax specified using `Extended Backus-Naur Form (EBNF)`_:
+The syntax is specified using `Extended Backus-Naur Form (EBNF)`_:

 .. _`Extended Backus-Naur Form (EBNF)`: https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form